ewanpanter/ewanpanter.github.io/_posts/2026-01-08-renovating-my-office-with-AI.md

 ![The first attempt](/assets/images/0801_image1.png)

 There was then a bit of back and forth to correct what it got wrong.
-Specifically, it hadn’t picked up (from either the text on the plan, or the prompt itself) that the Kallax were 3x4 units* and secondly that the desk would be lower than the tops of the cupboards.
+Specifically, it hadn’t picked up (from either the text on the plan, or the prompt itself) that the Kallax were 3x4 units[^1] and secondly that the desk would be lower than the tops of the cupboards.
 This points to the model very much still operating from ‘vibes’ rather than specific details, but a couple of nudges got it back on track and resulted in the picture below:

 ![The second attempt](/assets/images/0801_image2.png)

-Which was close enough to submit for (and achieve) wife approval.
+Which was close enough to submit for and achieve wife approval.
 Whilst the final result isn’t identical (I made some changes!) and I’ve not added door handles yet (brass? chrome? leave as bits of masking tape for 3 months whilst I ponder it?), I think it’s pretty close!

 ![The real thing](/assets/images/0801_real.png)